Timeline for application

 Things to include in your letter

 Give short examples of how you have taught your subject/s in the classroom.
-Give evidence of the good practice you have taken part in; be creative and innovative in your ideas.
+Give evidence of the good practice you have taken part in, be creative and innovative in your ideas.
 How have you motivated children to learn?
 How have you helped at least one child to progress through your subject teaching?
 Give specific examples.
-You could also include links to relevant material you have created and stored online (e.g. via Instagram accounts or blogs).
+You could also include links to relevant material you have created and stored online (such as via Instagram accounts or blogs).
 Give the governors a clear picture of you in the classroom motivating their children to learn.

 Give an overview and examples of your generic and subject-specific teaching experience.
 Give examples of the diversity of your teaching –age range, ability levels, different schools, successful outcomes.
 Create links between the experience gained on placement and how that will be helpful to the school to which you are applying.
 Don’t forget the experience you gained prior to your QTS course.

 Sometimes you will be asked to include information about your teaching philosophy and good practice.
 The governors don’t want you to write a theoretical essay, they want to know how you are going to teach their children.
 For example, if you say, “I believe strongly in as much parental involvement as possible”.
 This could be backed up with “for example, whilst on teaching practice at N school I……”.
 All theoretical statements, especially the “I believe” should be backed up with evidence of how you have applied this in your own classroom experience.